roofing system that minimizes business interruption

 Slower to install

 Traditional roofing systems are easy to install if there aren’t many interruptions to the installation process.
 Traditional roofing systems are usually rolled-out sheets.
-The installation stops when something gets in the way, such as an HVAC unit.
+The installation slows down when something gets in the way, such as an HVAC unit.

-When running into an HVAC unit, skylight, curb, or drain, the sheet needs to be custom-cut.
-Boots, sealants, and termination metal might have to be used.
+The sheet must be custom-cut when running into an HVAC unit, skylight, curb, or drain.
+Boots, sealants, and termination bars might have to be used.
 A slower installation means the contractor is on your premises longer.

 Conclusion